IRS Notice of Intent to Levy – Urgent Steps to Take

 Time Is Running Out—Here’s What to Do

-If you’ve received an IRS Notice of Intent to Levy (Letter 1058 or LT11), the IRS is warning you they are about to seize your assets—including bank accounts, wages, Social Security, or property.
+If you’ve received an IRS Notice of Intent to Levy (Letter 1058 or LT11), the IRS is warning you they are about to seize your assets—including wage garnishment by the IRSseizing funds from your bank account, Social Security, or property.

 You typically have 30 days from the date of the notice to act.
 After that, the IRS can legally begin levies—even if you never spoke to an agent.